Cine Essentials: Metering and Modifying Reflections

 - Light meter.
 To meter reflective surfaces, you should use a meter with a spot metering mode.
 One that incorporates a viewfinder so that you can pinpoint the spot you’re metering will be most effective.

 - Modifiers.
 Anything that changes the way the light falls is a modifier.
 It can be something that shapes the light or changes its direction, or it can be something that increases or decreases its intensity.
-You can get an overview of the main types of modifiers in this article on metering and modifying available light.

 - Light-related apps.
 These can include apps that provide weather predictions or tell you where the sun will be at any given time.
 Engstrom uses the Helios sun position calculator app.